jguegant/tech.blog/content/C++/meta-crush-saga.md

 ## Trivia:
 As a quest to obtain the highly coveted title of **Lead Senior C++ Over-Engineer**, I decided last year to rewrite the game I work on during daytime (Candy Crush Saga) using the quintessence of modern C++ (C++17).
 And... thus was born [Meta Crush Saga](https://github.com/Jiwan/meta_crush_saga): a **compile-time game**.
 I was highly inspired by [Matt Bernier's Nibbler game](https://blog.mattbierner.com/stupid-template-tricks-snake/) that used pure template meta-programming to recreate our the famous snake game we could play on our Nokia 3310 back in the days.

-"What the <s>hell</s> heck is a **compile-time game**?", "What **C++17** features did you use in this project?", "What was your learnings?" might come to your mind.
-To answer these questions you can either read the rest of this post or accept your inner laziness and watch this talk I made during a Meetup in Stockholm:
+"What the <s>hell</s> heck is a **compile-time game**?", "How does it looks like?", "What **C++17** features did you use in this project?", "What was your learnings?" might come to your mind.
+To answer these questions you can either read the rest of this post or accept your inner laziness and watch the video version of this post, a talk I made during a Meetup event in Stockholm:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XV1lXtB3sqg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>